-Participants in the 100Mi must have one flashlight placed at the start for pre-race check-in.
+Participants in the 110k race must start with one flashlight placed and turned on.
 The second flashlight can be left inside the Drop Bags sent to one of the Total Assistance Aid Stations.

-After the start, they must have the flashlight placed starting at 5:00 pm (either on Friday or Saturday), turned on from 6:45 pm, and keep it that way until 8:00 am.
+After the start, they must keep the flashlight placed and turned on until 8:00 am.
+If they are still on the course at 5:00 pm on Saturday, they must put on the flashlights and turn them on at 6:45 pm.
 Runners who have their flashlight turned off or in red mode, or without the correct intensity during the established hours of flashlight usage, will not be allowed to continue in the race after 6:45 pm and will be delayed on the course until daybreak.

-- Emergency blanket. - Water bottles or soft flasks with 1500 cm3 capacity all in all. - Personal cup or glass.
+- Emergency blanket. - One 750 ml (25 oz) water bottle or soft flask. - Personal cup or glass.
 In order to contribute to environmental conservation and reduce waste generated during the event, disposable cups will NOT be provided at the Aid Stations during the race.
 Therefore, it will be necessary to have a personal cup or mug in order to consume hot or cold beverages at the stations. - Zip Lock bags in order to store food supplied at aid stations. - Warm clothes: If extremely low temperatures were forecasted in any part of the course and the Organization should consider it risky, they might require the following MANDATORY items in the runners' backpacks, for all distances: Long leggins or overpants.
 Windproof outer layer.
 Gloves.
 Fleece or like sweatshirt.
 Fleece or like shelter hat.